 - Hazard signs or flares to use when broken down/pulled over on the side of a road

-Nonetheless, underride accidents continue to happen across the country and right here in the Twin Cities.
+Nonetheless, truck underride accidents continue to happen across the country and right here in the Twin Cities.
 Some are caused by bad weather conditions and low visibility or multi-vehicle wrecks, but more result from faulty equipment, poor maintenance, or driver negligence.

 Equipment and Maintenance Issues